Help for Addiction

 Treatment with respect

 Brain training in our center is offered respectfully.
 We know that people suffering with addiction don’t choose this disease.
 They are seeking new ways to deal with it.

 What types of results can you expect?

-Surveys of health professionals using neurofeedback estimate that over 85% of their clients successfully learn to focus, regulate behavior and decrease impulsivity when they train on a consistent schedule.
+Surveys of health professionals using neurofeedback estimate that over 85% of their clients see improvements in focus, behavior regulation and impulsivity when they train on a consistent schedule.